ravenkong28/spotify_clustering/README.md

 This project successfully uncovered song groupings using K-Means clustering on real-world streaming data.
 The dual-approach implementation in both **Python and RapidMiner** reinforces the reproducibility and interpretability of the results.

----

 ## 📎 License
 This project is for academic and learning purposes.
-Dataset credit to [Kaggle Contributor](https://www.kaggle.com/datasets/thedevastator).
+Dataset credit to [Nidula Elgiriyewithana](https://www.kaggle.com/nelgiriyewithana).